 Much of the State’s work to correct deficiencies since the child sexual abuse news broke in November 2011 has focused on increased scrutiny of staff and additional regulatory requirements.
 Although DSHS and DFPS have drafted new rules and ordered a number of internal changes, the agencies have done little to address the structural deficiencies that led to the abuses described in this investigation.
 Current agency rules and policies, as well as state hospital guidelines, already prohibit abuse and neglect.
 Myriad reporting requirements exist to multiple agencies responsible for investigating these infractions.

 Despite all of this, the regulatory safeguards in place failed to detect and hold physicians accountable for providing competent care and protecting patients from harm.
 DSHS and state hospital leadership did not use, and in some cases completely ignored, existing tools for ensuring responsible hiring and supervision.
 For each of the individual physicians identified in this report, the state hospital hired or continued to employ them in spite of obvious risk factors.
-In each case, the risk could have been minimized or prevented by appropriate hiring and supervisory decisions, and with proper regulatory oversight.
+In each case, the risk could have been minimized or prevented by appropriate hiring and supervisory decisions and with proper regulatory oversight.
 The many changes needed now demand a sustained effort to transform a culture of state hospital independence with minimal regulatory oversight.

 The responsible state agencies must also demonstrate a commitment to investigating allegations of patient abuse without bias and holding professional staff accountable when appropriate.